nullivex/ah-wiki/core/Exceptions.md

 - clients will be sent `connection.error` as defined in `api.configData.general.serverErrorMessage`
   - Web clients will also be sent the 500 (server error) header
-- Exceptions created in tasks will also be logged, and the task will return it's callback
+- Exceptions created in tasks will also be logged, and the task will return its callback
-  - If the Exception occurred within a periodic task, the task will be re-enqueued.
+  - If the Exception occurred within a periodic task, the task will not be re-enqueued.

 Keep in mind that any application-wide settings which may have been modified in this erroneous action/task will **not** be rolled-back